 The first mention about Gdańsk comes from the vita of Saint Adalbert, written in 999.
 The town’s name is written as “urbs Gyddannyzc” (this is why Gdansk celebrated its millennium in 1999).
 After that, Gdansk appeared in written documents as – among others – Kdansk, Gdanzc, Dantzk, Dantzig, Danzig or Gdynsk.

 The name Danzig was used mostly by people of German origins – and they had a long history of ruling the city.
-After the liberation from Nazi occupation, the official name is Gdansk, but the name Danzig is still widely used in Germany as it has deeply rooted in German.
+After the liberation from Nazi occupation in 1945, the official name is Gdansk, but the name Danzig is still widely used in Germany as it has deeply rooted in German.
 But remember – in Gdansk none of the inhabitants uses Danzig name.
 For us, this is always Gdansk, although you may also come across the version “Gduńsk”.
 This is the way Gdansk is written in Kashubian language, the language that is spoken east and north of Gdansk – in Kaszuby region.

 The hardest part is “ń“.
-If you pronounce it as simple “n” everyone will understand you, but if you want to sound like a pro, you need to soften it.
-This is the same sound as “n” in the English word “new”
+If you pronounce it as simple “n” everyone will understand you, but if you come to Gdansk pronounce it like a Pro:) For this you need to soften it.
+This is the same sound as “n” in the English word “new”.